-Provincially, the average number of student disruptions per college over the three-year period was 1, while this college experienced 3 disruptions - one in every year of the period under investigation.
+Provincially, the average number of student disruptions per college over the three-year period was zero, while this college experienced one disruption.
+In this particular instance it was reported that the college CEO had resolved the matter by relocating the campus manager who had been the cause of the disturbance to another campus.